U.N.'s Ban casts doubt on legality of U.S. plans to punish Syria

 | UNITED NATIONS

 UNITED NATIONS U.N.
-Secretary-General Ban Ki-moon said on Tuesday that the use of force is only legal when it is in self-defense or with Security Council authorization, remarks that appear to question the legality of U.S. plans to strike Syria without U.N. backing.
+Secretary-General Ban Ki-moon said on Tuesday that the use of force is only legal when it is in self-defence or with Security Council authorization, remarks that appear to question the legality of U.S. plans to strike Syria without U.N. backing

 He also suggested that a U.S. attack could lead to further turmoil in conflict-ravaged Syria, where the United Nations says over 100,000 people have been killed in the country's 2-1/2-year civil war.